The Curious Case of ASASSN-20hx: A Slowly-Evolving, UV and X-ray Luminous, Ambiguous Nuclear Transient: Discovery and Observations

 Our photometric follow-up campaign includes several filters for which archival imaging data are not available, including the majority of the \swift UVOT and $BVRI$ filters.
 In comparing our \swift and ground-based $BV$ photometry, we found a better agreement when using the default \swift 5\farcs{0} aperture radius rather than the larger 15\farcs{0} radius.
 We therefore re-measured 5\farcs{0} aperture magnitudes of the host galaxy in the $NUV$, $ugriz$ and $JHK$ filters.
 We again fit stellar population synthesis models to this data using \textsc{Fast}.
 While this does not incorporate light from the entire host galaxy, we nevertheless find good agreement between the SFRs and ages estimated from the 15\farcs{0} and 5\farcs{0} fits.
 In order to estimate the host flux in these filters for host subtraction, we convolved the host SED from \textsc{Fast} with the filter response curve for each filter to obtain 5\farcs{0} fluxes.
 To estimate uncertainties on the estimated host galaxy fluxes, we perturbed the archival host fluxes assuming Gaussian errors and ran 1000 different \textsc{Fast} iterations.
 We present these 5\farcs{0} synthetic magnitudes in Table \ref{tab:synth_phot}.
 These synthetic fluxes were then used to subtract the host flux in our non-survey follow-up data.

 We also examined the archival SDSS \citep{york00} spectrum of NGC 6297.
-This spectrum shows [\ion{N}{2}] $\lambda$6584 and [\ion{O}{3}] $\lambda\lambda$4959, 5007 in emission with weak [\ion{S}{2}] $\lambda\lambda$6717, 6731 emission and Balmer lines in absorption.
+This spectrum shows [\ion{N}{2}] $\lambda$6584 and weak [\ion{O}{3}] $\lambda\lambda$4959, 5007 and [\ion{S}{2}] $\lambda\lambda$6717, 6731 emission with Balmer lines in absorption.
 Figure \ref{fig:ew_bpt} shows the properties of NGC 6297 in several strong emission line diagnostic diagrams using the line fluxes from the MPA-JHU catalog \citep{brinchmann04}.
-The upper left panel of Figure \ref{fig:ew_bpt} compares the H$\alpha$ emission line equivalent width to the Lick H$\delta_A$ absorption index, which compares current and past star formation to identify post-starburst galaxies \citep[e.g.,][]{french16}.
-The upper right panel of Figure \ref{fig:ew_bpt} shows H$\alpha$ emission equivalent width as compared to log$_{10}$([\ion{N}{2}]$/$\halpha) to separate ionization mechanisms, particularly those associated with LINER-like (Low-Ionization Nuclear Emission-line Region) emission line ratios.
-The bottom two panels of Figure \ref{fig:ew_bpt} show log$_{10}$([\ion{O}{3}]$/$\hbeta) vs. log$_{10}$([\ion{N}{2}]$/$\halpha) and log$_{10}$([\ion{O}{3}]$/$\hbeta) vs. log$_{10}$([\ion{S}{2}]$/$\halpha) to characterise the activity of the host galaxies of TDEs.
+The left panel of Figure \ref{fig:ew_bpt} compares the H$\alpha$ emission line equivalent width to the Lick H$\delta_A$ absorption index, which compares current and past star formation to identify post-starburst galaxies \citep[e.g.,][]{french16}.
+The right panel of Figure \ref{fig:ew_bpt} shows H$\alpha$ emission equivalent width as compared to log$_{10}$([\ion{N}{2}]$/$\halpha) to separate ionization mechanisms, particularly those associated with LINER-like (Low-Ionization Nuclear Emission-line Region) emission line ratios.
 The background points show the general distribution of galaxies in the MPA-JHU catalog \citep{brinchmann04} for SDSS DR8 \citep{eisenstein11}.

-From Figure \ref{fig:ew_bpt}, we see that NGC 6297 lies in the large cloud of points corresponding to galaxies without active star formation, consistent with the SED model.
+From Figure \ref{fig:ew_bpt}, we see that NGC 6297 lies in the large cloud of points corresponding to galaxies without active star formation, consistent with the SED modeling.
 In fact, the Lick H$\delta_A$ absorption index is lower than most of the TDE host galaxies.
 The WHAN (H$\alpha$ equivalent width vs.\ [\ion{N}{2}]$/$\halpha) diagram of Figure \ref{fig:ew_bpt} places NGC 6297 near the ``retired galaxies'' (RG) region, where galaxies have ceased actively forming stars and are predominantly ionized by hot low-mass evolved stars such as post-AGB stars \citep{cidfernandes11}.
 However, the host lies slightly outside the cloud of RG points and towards the passive galaxies region, supported by the lack of current star formation in the galaxy.